cmookj/triangulate/README.md

 * This project is built using [Bazel](https://bazel.build/) but can be easily built using other terminal based tools, e.g., CMake or IDE.
 * This program is written in C++20 with only using standard library.
-    - No external dependency is required.
+    - No external dependency is required for the program itself.
+* For unit test, this project requires Google Test.

 ## Build and Run